Real Estate Market Mecklenburgische Seenplatte

 Stavenhagen is centrally located in Mecklenburg-Vorpommern and is easily accessible from many Baltic Sea resorts.
 It is around 50 kilometers from Rostock and a manageable drive from Stralsund or Greifswald.
 The A20 motorway conveniently connects Stavenhagen with the entire coastal region, making the Aristo restaurant a worthwhile stopover for holidaymakers too.

-Further sights in Stavenhagen
+Other attractions in Stavenhagen

 Stavenhagen Castle and Castle Park